-The COVID-19 crisis has closed businesses around the world, whether by law or as a result of financial difficulty.
-And now, fittingly enough, the nation’s unemployment numbers have skyrocketed as millions are left indefinitely jobless.
+The COVID-19 crisis has impacted businesses around the world.
+And now, fittingly enough, the nation’s unemployment numbers have skyrocketed since March as millions are left indefinitely jobless.

 This sticky situation raises an important question: How are millions of individuals and families across the nation (and around the world) expected to pay bills without an income?

 There’s no cut-and-dried answer, unfortunately.
 But many financial institutions, including credit card issuers, have extended a helping hand, offering various types of relief to those facing financial difficulties.

 Not sure you’ll be able to keep up with your credit card bills during the coronavirus pandemic?
 We’ve compiled a selection of issuers who’ve devised ways to help out.

 For more credit-related information you may find useful during the COVID-19 pandemic, explore our list of educational quick links, covering debt management, returns/refunds, and general credit knowledge, below.